Thibault-Mattera/Recommendation_System_Restaurants/README.md

 Check if you have virtualenv:
 *virtualenv --version*
 If you don't, install it with:
 *pip install virtualenv*
-Create virtual environment "my_env":
+Create a virtual environment "my_env":
 *python -m venv my_env*
 3. activate it:
 .\my_env\Scripts\activate.ps1